 Review summary: Canon 5DS vs Fujifilm GFX 50S

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 5DS better than the Fujifilm GFX 50S or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 5DS:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.